tvaughan77/gradle2maven/README.md

         build.gradle
 ```

-It will product new `pom.xml` files everywhere a build.gradle file exists with the following rules:
+It will produce new `pom.xml` files everywhere a build.gradle file exists with the following rules:

 * the root-level build.gradle is a one-off and needs to manually curated, but will include the `<modules>...` stanza
 * each sub project will point to the root level pom as its parent